 Sudhir Chavan, a superintendent in the Education Department of the Dharani project, admitted that students had not received the books yet.
 “But they will soon be accommodated,” he claimed.

 In Potilawa, Dhikar, the second-year mathematics student said he no longer thought it was possible to carve out his professional existence in a world of intense competition.
-He seemed to be ready to give up his education forever.
+He said he was on the verge of quitting college.

 “Even if the colleges get started again, nothing is going to change because the hostels are still closed.
 Neither my friends nor I would be able to afford paying rent and mess charges,” he said.
 “Moreover, now if we fail in exams, the doors will be closed for us to study further forever.”